-In the event that the decedent’s next of kin is a child under the age of eighteen, the damages that are awarded will be placed in a trust for the minor until they reach the age of eighteen or twenty-one, depending on the circumstances of the wrongful death claim.
+In the event that the decedent’s next of kin is a child younger than eighteen, the damages that are awarded will be placed in a trust for the minor until they reach the age of eighteen or twenty-one, depending on the circumstances of the wrongful death claim.

 Contact a Wrongful Death Lawyer in Nashville

-You should never be expected to cover the costs associated with the passing of your close relative when their death was caused by the negligent actions of another.
+You should never be expected to cover the costs tied to the passing of your close relative when their death was caused by the negligent actions of another.

-For assistance in securing maximum repayment for the loss of your loved one, you can get in touch with an experienced Nashville wrongful death lawyer at Raybin & Weissman, P.C. by giving our office a call at 615-256-6666 or by filling out the brief contact form we have provided at the bottom of this page.
+For help securing maximum repayment for the loss of your loved one, get in touch with an experienced Nashville wrongful death lawyer at Raybin & Weissman, P.C. by giving our office a call at 615-256-6666 or by filling out the brief contact form at the bottom of this page.
 You can also review our frequently asked personal injury claim questions for more information.